 As soon as I hugged her, I felt that the warmth was worth rescheduling a hundred such meetings.
-That combined with her well-crafted facial features, her animated Avengers t-shirt, and the bottle of Black Dog’s seasoned scotch that she opened just for the occasion made risk totally worth it.
+That combined with her well-crafted facial features, her animated Avengers t-shirt, and the bottle of Black Dog’s seasoned scotch that she opened just for the occasion made the risk totally worth it.
 We ended up watching some series on Netflix and chilling.
-Actually, it was Hotstar, and it was her account as I don’t have one.
+It was Hotstar, and it was her account as I don’t have one.
 Even though we were poles apart, still we were so similar.
 She is a complete introvert, on the other hand, I am an outlandish extrovert.
 She is totally into her family and friends.
-I, on the other hand, don’t have any friends and should be ideally disowned by my parents for my kind of rude behavior.
-Still, we ended up vibing so well on many levels (Triangular Model).
+I, on the other hand, don’t have any friends and should ideally disown myself for my rude behaviour.

 Anyhow, coming to the MBA concept of ‘Minimum Viable Product (MVP)’.
 It is a version of a product with just enough features to be usable by early customers who can then provide feedback for future product development.
 A focus on releasing an MVP means that developers potentially avoid lengthy and (ultimately) unnecessary work.
 Instead, they iterate on working versions and respond to feedback, challenging and validating assumptions about a product’s requirements.
 It was coined by Frank Robinson, CEO of SyncDev, Inc. in 2001.
 Robinson used MVP to describe the “simplest version of a deployable product.”